 The next step is to design the Assessments constituting the sensor layer.
-To construct an Assessment, we use our network map: first, we choose a node of type Micro-outcome that is one of the most synthesizing Micro-outcomes, i.e., it draws from a long chain of prerequisites.
-Formally, this is done by computing the topological sort of the graph and identifying the nodes with the highest rank induced by outgoing edges of type has-prerequisite-of.
+To construct an Assessment, we use our network map: first, we choose a node of

 Table 2: Summary dimensions of the maps and sensor layers of College Algebra and Introductory Accounting.